Posted Wed Mar 6, 2013 4:15PM

 Photo and Illustration upload limits

-Photo and Illustration contributors can upload up to 999 files per week, regardless of canister level or any other qualification.
+Photo contributors can upload up to 999 files per week.
+The illustration limit 999 per day.
+All upload limits are regardless of canister level or any other qualification.
 These limits apply equally to exclusive and non-exclusive contributors alike.

 First, please read the iStockphoto Photography Standards: Model Releases Article